DCoder200/Custom-skinned-R6-Roblox-Rig/README.md

 # Custom-skinned-R6-Roblox-Rig
 All the necessary scripts to make the rig function.
 It cannot hold tools or be customised via the default methods so these scripts needed to be written.

+Supports classic clothing but only when applied as a surface appearance which isn't allowed to be done during runtime.

 Note that it depends on uploaded animations to animate.
 <img width="459" height="571" alt="image" src="https://github.com/user-attachments/assets/4c6b3379-033b-4067-a764-8a2801277887" />